Hadleyhzy/Hadleyhzy.github.io/_posts/2018-05-11-markdown tutorial.md

 ##### Heading
 ###### Heading
 ```

-when using headings, remmeber there must be at least one space between `#` and heading content like `# Heading`, also only two largest sizes of headings have long underscore.
+when using headings, remmeber there must be at least one space between `#` and heading content like `# Heading`.
 {:.warning}

+`<!--more-->` is a sign to indicate from where above to show in the home page
+{:.warning}

+The two largest sizes of headings have long underscore and only first two level headers get header lines.
+{:.info}

 First level header
 ==================